signalfx/integrations/collectd-riak/README.md

 # ![](https://github.com/signalfx/integrations/blob/master/collectd-riak/img/integrations_riak.png) Riak KV

-_This is a directory consolidate all the metadata associated with the Riak KV collectd Configuration.
-The relevant code for the cURL-JSON plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/curl_json.c)_
+This is a directory consolidate all the metadata associated with the Riak KV collectd Configuration.
+The relevant code for the cURL-JSON plugin can be found [here](https://github.com/signalfx/collectd/blob/master/src/curl_json.c).

 - [Description](#description)
 - [Requirements and Dependencies](#requirements-and-dependencies)